 Virtual project teams have the advantage of saving time driving or flying to meetings.
 Travel and accommodation costs are reduced.
-Teams can interact conveniently, and it takes no time to log on.
+Teams can interact conveniently and it takes no time to logon.
 It is fast.
 Everyone is just one "click" away.
 It enables team members to be flexible with their schedules and submit project information on time.
-Team members can easily contact each other, which saves time.
+Team members can easily contact each other which saves times.
 It reduces the need for physical space and paying for office space.
 When all of these are in place, team members become more effective and efficient at their work.